pspringer15/leetcode/README.md

 # leetcode
-(somewhat) Daily LeetCode grind, organized by topic and difficulty.
+Tracking my (somewhat) daily LeetCode grind, organized by topic and difficulty.

 Each topic has a quick tips file and folders for easy, medium, and hard problems.

 Each problem has its description, my solution, unit tests, runtime and space complexity analysis, and a brief explanation of the intuition.

+If anyone actually finds this then feel free to suggest any changes.